TheFifthRider/simply-roleplaying-webapp/docs/gameplay/tests.md

 # Tests of Ability

-Whenever a character attempts to do something with a goal in mind, a risk present, and an uncertainty of whether either or both will happen, the gamemaster will call for a test of ability to determine what happens next.
-A **test of ability** (or **test** for short) is resolved by rolling [skill, legacy, and background dice](../character/backgrounds.md) and adding the value of an [attribute](../character/attributes.md) to meet or exceed a number that represents the difficulty of doing what they want to do.
+Whenever you take a risk to try to do something your gamemaster will call for a test of ability to determine what happens next.
+A **test of ability** (or **test** for short) is resolved by rolling [skill, legacy, and background dice](../character/backgrounds.md) and adding the value of an [attribute](../character/attributes.md) to see if the roll meets or exceeds a specific number-- the difficulty of doing what you want to do.

-While most tests emerge fluidly from gameplay and don't require this level of detail, a fully written test would look something like this:
+While you rarely need to fully write out a test with all of its possible outcomes, if you did it would look something like this:

 >  **Sell Questionable Goods to a Local Merchant**
 >